Translation Meta Data in FAL

 Can you provide some more detail on the bug report taking these clarifications into account?

-#2 Updated by Andrea Herzog-Kienast almost 3 years ago
+#2 Updated by Andrea Herzog-Kienast about 3 years ago

 Yes, I know: